-At this point, we introduce a dimensionless ``adiabatic parameter" $\chi(T_R)$, which is connected with the inspiral rate at current retarded time $T_R$.
-We define it as the ratio between current period and time left till coalescence,
+At this point, we introduce a dimensionless ``adiabatic parameter" $\chi(T_R)$, which is connected with the inspiral rate at the current retarded time $T_R$.
+We define it as the ratio between the current period and the time left until coalescence,

 where $n(T_R) = x^{3/2}(T_R) / m$ at leading order.
-Explicitly in terms of $x(T_R)$ and $e(T_R)$ it reads
+Explicitly in terms of $x(T_R)$ and $e(T_R)$, it reads

-Inserting $\chi(T_R)$ into~\cref{eq:xit}, we find:
+Inserting $\chi(T_R)$ into~\cref{eq:xit}, we find

 Now we put~\cref{eq:xiy,eq:xy,eq:ey} into the oscillatory integral and write it as an integral over $y$:

 Let us look at the form of this integral: